sparsick/blog/content/post/using-testcontainers-selenium-in-spring-boot-tests/index.md

 browser.manage().timeouts().implicitlyWait(Duration.ofSeconds(30));
 ```
 First at all, it needs the address of the Selenium container (`seleniumContainer.getSeleniumAddress()`) and which browser it should simulate (here, a Chrome browser `new ChromeOptions()`).
-Also, we configure an explicit timeout to avoid `TimeoutException`  (see also Testcontainer's [issue](https://github.com/testcontainers/testcontainers-java/issues/5833))
+Also, we configure an explicit timeout to avoid `TimeoutException`  (see also Testcontainers' [issue](https://github.com/testcontainers/testcontainers-java/issues/5833))

 The last step is to write a test.
 The most important part is to know how to access the web page, because Selenium is running in a container and the Spring Boot application runs on the host.